arunkumarakkineni/Statistical-Analysis-to-determine-similarity-of-product-reviews-on-Web-Crawled-Product-Review-Rating/README.md

 Hypothesis Test: The Chi square test methodology shown in example 14.4, pg 731 of the textbook “Mathematical Statistics With Applications” is used to evaluate whether the null hypothesis is acceptable with 95% confidence.
 In this test, the critical value with alpha of 0.05 and (r-1)*(c-1) or (5-1)*(3-1) = 8 degrees of freedom for the Chi square statistic is calculated.
 The Chi square statistic is used in lieu of other statistical tests such as the t-test or the z-test given the fact that we are dealing with proportions and categorical data.

-Tools Used: Pyspark, pandas, matplotlib, numpy, seaborn, beautifulsoup.
+Tools Used: Python.
+Scipy, pandas, matplotlib, numpy, seaborn, beautifulsoup.